gardener-attic/landscape-setup-template/README.md

 After this,

 * you will be connected to the container via an interactive shell
-* the current folder will be mounted in that container
+* the landscape folder will be mounted in that container
 * your current working directory will be that mounted folder
-* the environment variables will be configured (setup/init.sh is called)
+* setup/init.sh is sourced, meaning

-### Setup
+  * the environment variables will be set
-For the further installation, go into the `setup` folder: `cd setup`
+  * kubectl will be configured to communicate with your cluster

 ### Step 4: Create a Kubernetes Cluster via Kubify
 This step hasn't been automated yet.
 You can use this script to run the cluster setup: